mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deploy**: Your General gains +2⚔️ and takes no damage this turn.

 name:     Fate Seeker<br>
-text:     **Deploy**: Take control of a enemy minion.
+text:     **Deploy**: Take control of an enemy minion.
 Retain control as long as this minion remains nearby the controlled enemy.

 name:     Hexblade<br>
 text:     Your General gains +3⚔️.
 Whenever your General damages an enemy minion, its ⚔️ becomes 1.